aryan-gupta/ansible/README.md

 Create a VM with a `20 GB` disk and boot into the arch iso. please ensure network connectivity and `/dev/vda` is the disk you want to install to

-Run above command and select `default` for the hostname.
-If `ssh` is allowed, a quicker way is documented after these steps:
+Run above command and select `default` for the hostname:

+> If `ssh` is allowed, a quicker way is documented after these steps.

 ```
 root@archiso ~ # sh -c "$(curl -fsSL https://raw.githubusercontent.com/aryan-gupta/ansible/master/scripts/webstrap.sh)"